 If the historicist hypothesis were true, then we would be thoroughly unsurprised to see these matters addressed in the second-earliest extant Christian writings, given that they hadn’t been conclusively treated before then.
 Paul’s audience included followers of Peter (1 Corinthians 1:12), and Paul attests to Peter’s missionary activity in Antioch (Galatians 2:11).
 Thus, there was plausibly knowledge outside of Jerusalem about what Peter taught, and what his credentials were for teaching.
 That distributed knowledge constrains what the second and third generation Christian authors composed.

 If the mythicist hypothesis were true, these portrayals of first generation leaders having once been followers of Jesus would be inventions, plausible enough but not the only plausible scenario for an explanation of how the Jerusalem leaders came to be church leaders.
 The creative bar is not set high.
 Paul explains why he was picked to have a commissioning vision from Jesus on a par with Peter’s.
 God simply chose Paul for that honor in the womb (Galatians 1:15).
+Maybe that’s how Peter got involved, too.

 More inspiring possibilities for invention existed.
 The earliest canonical gospel repeatedly toys with the idea that the disciples’ teacher is somehow a reincarnated John the Baptist (Mark 6:14-16, 8:28).
 John himself may have been earthside earlier, as Elijah (1:4-6, 9:12-13).
-If any story set on Earth is all made-up anyway, as the mythicist hypothesis implies, then here are the seeds of a great story passed over for the familiar gospel narrative.
+If any story set on Earth is all made-up anyway, as the mythicist hypothesis implies, then here are the seeds of a great story passed over for the familiar, literally pedestrian gospel narrative.

 That comparison, how plausible is what we observe given one hypothesis compared with how plausible it is given the other, is the essence of weighting evidence in Bayesian thought.
 In this case, equipoise is plainly the lower bound of support the Gospels give the historicist hypothesis over the mythticist, not the upper bound.

 The Gospels may still be weak evidence favoring historicity and a poor source for many detailed biographical facts about Jesus and his disciples.
 Nevertheless, they are the principal foundation for the unspecific historicist hypothesis.
-It is intuitively plausible that they offer some support for it in a simple match-play comparison where the alternative sees the Gospels as wholly invented but places little constraint on what might have been invented.
+It is intuitively plausible that they offer some support for it in a simple match-play comparison where the alternative sees the Gospels as wholly invented but places no constraint on what ripping yarns might have been invented.

 Next time, we’ll wrap up the investigation with a “sensitivity analysis.”
 We scrutnize the match’s outcome to identify factors that may most impede guild acquiescence that Carrier’s mythicist hypothesis deserves more plausibility than the generic historicist hypothesis which the guild favors.